William Cooper (novelist): Life

 There followed, in order of writing, Scenes from Metropolitan Life, Scenes from Married Life (1961), Scenes from Later Life (1983) and Scenes from Death and Life (1999).
-Scenes from Metropolitan Life, although written in the mid-50s, remained unpublished until 1982, for legal reasons: the real-life prototype for the character of Myrtle, central to the novel, had threatened to sue if it were published.
-Scenes from Death and Life, his last published work, was turned down by Hoff's publisher Macmillan and was issued by a small independent company.
+Scenes from Metropolitan Life, although written in the mid-1950s, remained unpublished until 1982, for legal reasons: the real-life prototype for the character of Myrtle, central to the novel, had threatened to sue if it were published.
+Scenes from Death and Life, Hoff's last published work, was turned down by Hoff's publisher Macmillan and was issued by a small independent company.

-Hoff wrote 17 novels in all as well as short stories, two plays and a biography of his friend C. P. Snow.
-In 1971 he published an account of the trial of the two Hosein brothers, found guilty in 1970 of the kidnapping and murder of Muriel McKay, whom they had abducted in the belief that she was the wife of Rupert Murdoch.
-His fictional works were invariably optimistic and often outright comic, but with an understated sympathy for those dealing with the problems of ordinary life.
+Hoff wrote 17 novels in all, as well as short stories, two plays and a biography of his friend C. P. Snow.
+In 1971, Hoff published an account of the trial of the two Hosein brothers, found guilty in 1970 of the kidnapping and murder of Muriel McKay, whom they had abducted in the belief that she was the wife of Rupert Murdoch.
+Hoff's fictional works were invariably optimistic and often outright comic, but with an understated sympathy for those dealing with the problems of ordinary life.
 He had a straightforward and uncensorious attitude to the sex lives of his characters and a respect for the young, which gave even his later novels a freshness and a contemporary resonance.

-In 1951 Hoff married Joyce Harris, the model for the central character of Scenes from Married Life, who died in 1988.
+In 1951, Hoff married Joyce Harris, the model for the central character of Scenes from Married Life, who died in 1988.
 They had two daughters.